Home » Algebra » Derivation of Annuity Formulas

 \end{align}

-Alternative Derivation of Perpetuity
+Mathematical Derivation of Perpetuity Valuation

 Alternatively to the previous method, there is also a simple mathematical transform to price a perpetuity.
-Multiply both sides of Equation (3) by (1+r) to get:
+Multiply both sides of equation (3) by (1+r) to get:

 \begin{aligned}